 We first read chats from the time of AOL CD-ROMs.
 Conversations I had right before I was a teenager, which ended in sending a 320 x 640 pixel picture of my stringy dick and another of just my tongue to a stranger halfway across the country.
 A stranger, who, I could now understand, was almost certainly not a hot 17 year old girl that modeled in local newspapers and was curious as to what a cock looked like, but instead, a pedo.

-On to logged dialogue floating back and forth with ex girlfriends, which I could now see took very typical developmental arcs.
+On to logged dialogue floating back and forth with ex girlfriends, which I could now see took very typical— even theatrical arcs.
 I had been pathetic.
 Repeatedly.
 In the same self-loathing and self-important kinds of ways.
 And without fail, after each split, in the texts to my friends, I had convinced myself that I’d matured and had come a long way.
 All part of the growth process.
 I would be an excellent catch, very soon.
 At least the deception kept me from killing myself, but unfortunately not of dramatizing the moment I finally would try to in my LiveJournal.
 (My final evening included The Smiths, Prague, and Djarum brand clove cigarettes.
 Though only in sparse contact at this point in my life, the pedo seemed especially concerned and I thought her sweet.)

 I’d forgotten about the Habbo account.
 Christ.
 I was almost twenty years old.
+Blood rushed to my face, my ears aflame.

 I wanted to rip the upsync cords out of my friends’ necks.
 (Though rationally, I knew I was slower than electricity and the damage had been done.
 And I don’t actually understand how they were hooked up so intimately to the server, or how I might hack into it.
 Also, of course they could immediately read these thoughts, as well.)